Rebekah Trevelise, founder (piano ages 3 - adult, group piano classes, private piano lessons)

-Trevor Shaw (private voice, guitar, trombone, drum set, piano, and composition)
+Trevor Shaw (private voice, guitar, ukulele, trombone/tube/trumpet, drum set, piano, and composition)

 Trevor Shaw is an established composer, conductor and performer.
 He is a graduate of the University of North Texas music school, where he played trombone in the renowned One O'Clock Jazz Lab Band.
 Since graduating, Trevor has become heavily involved in the world of choral music.
 He has led choirs throughout the U.S., the U.K. and Ireland.
 His choral and instrumental works have also been performed by many church choirs, professional ensembles and collegiate choirs across the U.S., the U.K., South Korea and Australia.
 He is the principal conductor and co-founder of the Inversion Ensemble, an Austin-based choral group dedicated to performing new works by Texas composers.
 Trevor is also very active as a private music instructor, a singer and multi-instrumentalist, and maintains a widely-read music blog.
 He is co-owner and exclusive arranger of the professional a cappella company, Tinsel.
 His original compositions are published by See-A-Dot Music Publishing and Kagarice Brass Editions.

 ~teaching style: low to moderate pressure and intensity, provides well-rounded instruction in an engaging manner

 Detelina Vuchkova (KiddyKeys classes, private piano and voice lessons ages 3 - adult)

 Ms. Lina has been successfully touring Europe for 14 years as a lead singer and piano player since her graduation from Higher Musical Pedagogical Institute.
 She has been performing on the Scandinavian stages of Norway, Denmark, Sweden, Finland, Germany, Austria, and her native country, Bulgaria.
 For the last year, she has been teaching children in the early childhood education field in local preschools, and is a proud mom of a 4 year old daughter.
 Ms. Lina provides fun, engaging KiddyKeys classes to preschools in the Austin area and private piano lessons in the Steiner Ranch area.

 ~teaching style: low to moderate pressure, fun, patient, and engaging (loves to incorporate theory games when new musical concepts are covered during lessons)